Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

         --8<-- "docs/aca/05-aca-dapr-pubsubapi/launch.json"
         ```

-This is a good opportunity to save intermediately:

---8<-- "snippets/update-variables.md:7:12"
---8<-- "snippets/persist-state.md:module51"

-***

 #### 2.7 Update Backend API to Publish a Message When a Task Is Saved

 Now we need to update our Backend API to publish a message to the message broker when a task is saved (either due to a new task being added or an existing task assignee being updated).